Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 Follow the steps below to review migration readiness of the ArcBox-SQL server running on the ArcBox-Client as a guest VM.

-- Navigate to the resource group overview page in Azure Portal
+- Navigate to the resource group overview page in Azure Portal.

 - Locate ArcBox-SQL Arc-enabled SQL Server resources and open resource details view.